What are Nodes?

 Usually, a full node downloads a copy of the Bitcoin blockchain with every block and transaction, but this is not a requirement to be considered a full node (a reduced copy of the blockchain may be used instead).

-A Bitcoin full node can be established through different software implementations, but the most used and popular one is the Bitcoin Core.
+A full Bitcoin node can be established through different software implementations, but the most used and popular one is the Bitcoin Core.
 These are the minimum requirements to run a Bitcoin Core full node:

 - Desktop or laptop with a recent version of Windows, Mac OS X, or Linux.